twentytwoeastdigital/zoho/README.md

 ## Overview

-Twentytwoeastdigital is an API wrapper for Zoho.
+This package is an API wrapper for Zoho.
 This package provides tools for interacting the Zoho API.
 Currently it only supports Zoho Creator.

 ## Features
 - Built-in Throttle Control